 - Make sure the date on the number page matches the date on the calendar page.

-- Cut along the purple lines (you’ll have 24 double-sided cards) and fold your cards in half
+- Cut along the burgundy lines (you’ll have 24 double-sided cards) and fold your cards in half

 Hang your calendar